groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Tasks and machine status page](en/DSAS14.png)

-The page is divided into two sections; at the top the status of the DSAS machines at the bottom the status DSAS tasks.
+The page is divided into two sections; at the top the status of the DSAS machines and at the bottom the status verified files.
 Three statistics are given for the two DSAS machines.

 - __Disk usage__ - The total occupancy of DSAS disks are shown.
 If the Disks are full it will be impossible to properly download and verify files.
 So, the disks should be periodically monitored.
 Logically if the tasks have not changed, the use of the disks should not change either, but if one of the tasks suddenly increases its disk usage it will be easy to lack disk space.
 A disk that is more than 80 or 90% full could easily be saturated.
 - __Memory usage__ - Each task on the DSAS occupies machine memory.
 If
 the memory is full, the performance of the tasks will be impacted.
 It is necessary to watch that memory is saturated, but if it is below 90% it